 What is an IP Address?

 The way computers find each other is by using numbers called an “IP address”.
 IP is an abbreviation that stands for Internet Protocol.
 Just like every house has a physical address, and every computer has an IP address or shares an IP address with other computers connected to the same network.
 Everyone knows the physical address of where they live, but not everyone knows what their IP address is.
-This article explains how to use IP address lookup.

 The IP address of a computer is used to create a profile of the users of that computer.
 Security agencies of major developed countries like the UK and the US have routinely used searches of “metadata” to spy on people.
 Part of this metadata includes the IP Address.
 It tells what a computer was looking for and what it did on the Internet.